MrSinho/shgui/README.md

 ## Binaries and output
 The compiled binaries are located at the [`bin`](/bin) directory.

-## Issues:
+## Bugs:
-* scaling the UI is ok
-* changing the window size will mess up the menu bar
+* Popup macro system is working, but clicking on the new region messes up priority values

 ## To do:
-* heap cleanup
-* native export library implementation fix
+* input field --> listen for key inputs, render chars if input field is selected, return string on confirmation
+* shGuiRegionColorMatrix / shGuiWindowColorMatrix
-* menu popup
+* graphs
 * minimize window
-* input field
-* color picker
-* graph
 * loading bar
-* color matrix
 * texture loader
+* checkbox
-* font customization (too much for me)
+* font customization (too much for me, i'm fine with my pixel characters)